mtrevisan/Boxon/README.md

 #### parameters

+ - `condition`: The SpEL expression that determines if this field has to be read.
  - `type`: the Class of variable to be read.
  - `byteOrder`: the byte order, `ByteOrder.BIG_ENDIAN` or `ByteOrder.LITTLE_ENDIAN` (used for primitives other than `byte`).
  - `skipStart`: how many bytes are to be skipped from the start of the message for the calculation of the checksum (defaults to 0).